ErpNetDocs/winclient/introduction/fields-management/default-values-management.md

 **Example 1:**

-You want to set *Account EUR* as default Payment account in a sales order document.
+You want to set *Account EUR* as default payment account in a sales order document.

 - Select the following: ***for the current user*** and ***for the current document type***.